 July 21, 2017

 An exciting new addition to our trail!
 The One, Two, Buckly My Shoe Quilt Block!

 This block located on the property of Ted and Nancy Hodgkinson and is a striking sight and links to many historical aspects of this lovely property.
 A One, Two, Buckle My shoe block with the added custom feature of postage stamp details and the postal mark used in the early 1900’s from this property’s post office make it unique and tells a great story.

 Interaction map of the Cavan Monaghan Barn Quilt Trails initiative:

-Thanks to everyone who stopped by our CMBQT booth at the Millbrook Fair this weekend.
+Thanks to everyone who stopped by our CMBQT booth at on Ladies Night last week.

 Volunteers in Action

 After 5 minutes of meeting Kate DeKlerck, you already know her top priorities in life – her family, her many friends, being active in the community of Millbrook, and anything and everything to do with quilting.

 Kate began quilting at the age of 21 while growing up in Peterborough.
 She was inspired to pick up this craft after trying her hand at a quilt for a friend’s new baby.
 During that process, Kate was offered a job at Quilts n’ Critters (then in Millbrook) as the owner liked Kate’s colour sense when selecting fabrics.
 She went on to work in the store every Saturday for a couple of years, learning more and more about quilting along the way.

 After finishing University where she obtained a BA in Human Services Management and a Diploma in Early Childhood Education, Kate worked in a licensed daycare centre for four years and then as a nanny and private childcare provider for about a decade, during which time she moved to Millbrook.
 Many evenings after working with children, Kate would make a cup of tea and retreat to her quilting room for some quiet quality time with her latest quilting project.